ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 5. If all the checks pass, press the **Upgrade this site to ClassicPress now!** button.
 If not, you'll probably need to upgrade WordPress or PHP.
 6. The upgrade process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
 7. When the process is finished, you should see the ClassicPress About screen.
+8. You may be prompted to upgrade ClassicPress immediately after switching from WordPress.
+This is normal, and it is safe to upgrade.

 If something is wrong, please visit us in [our support forum](https://forums.classicpress.net/c/support/ "visit our support forum").